bobbyshaw/tomrobertshaw.net/_posts/2014-04-19-responsive-ecommerce-analysis.md

 During sample analysis of the responsive survey results a number of sites were identified that had a number of media queries however showed a different theme to mobile devices.
 These sites were responding to different tablet and desktop sizes but offering a different site to mobile devices.

 There are two approaches to this.
-Some sites do this while keeping the same URL (regarding as better for SEO), e.g. [Urban Outfitter](http://www.urbanoutfitters.com/).
+Some sites do this while keeping the same URL (regarded as better for SEO), e.g. [Urban Outfitter](http://www.urbanoutfitters.com/).
 Meanwhile others redirect mobile customers to a mobile specifc URL e.g. [Marks and Spencers](m.marksandspencers.com) and [Warby Parker](m.warbyparker.com).

 ## Limitations